Domzou-kun/prpl/readme.md

 ```
 result_list = prpl(  # The results will always return with a type of List.

+   target_list,      # Required argument
+      ### List to be used in the target function.

-   target_function,  # Required Arguments
+   target_function,  # May be required argument.
       ### A function that contains a target formula, etc, and must include a return statement.

-   target_list,      # Required Arguments
+      ### Required arguments if prpl is used in parallel processing visualization.
-      ### List to be used in the target function.
+      ### It is not required if it is used in the for-loop.

    args,
       ### Multiple arguments managed by dictionary type.